LL.M. Application Checklist

 A completed application to the LLM program consists of the following:

 1. The application form, submitted online through the LSAC.

 2. The non-refundable $70 application fee, submitted online by credit card through LSAC.

 7. Free Application for Federal Student Aid: The University of Maryland, Baltimore requires submission of the FAFSA for every student expecting to receive any form of financial aid, including those receiving merit-based aid only.
-The FAFSA becomes available on October 1, 2018 for the 2018-19 academic year.
+The FAFSA becomes available on October 1, 2020 for the 2021-22 academic year.
 Please submit your FAFSA form as soon as possible after it becomes available.
-The University has set a deadline of March 1 for receipt of the FAFSA in order for students to receive optimal consideration for need-based aid.
+The University has set a deadline of March 1 for receipt of the FAFSA.
 Submit this form online at http://www.fafsa.ed.gov/, and enter the code for the University of Maryland, Baltimore campus: 002104.